-I also provide a 5 CE hour Ethics "Avoiding Board Complaints" workshop.
-It is a unique opportunity to learn what NOT to do, but even more importantly what you CAN do to design your practice in a manner that minimizes the chances of some of the most common social worker, counselor and MFT code of ethics violations and consequent licensing board complaints.
+I also provide a 5 hour continuing education ethics "Avoiding Board Complaints" workshop.
+It is a unique opportunity to learn what not to do, but even more importantly what you CAN do to design your practice in a manner that minimizes the chances of some of the most common social worker, counselor and MFT code of ethics violations and licensing board complaints.

 A helpful starting point is this Art of Reading GA Board Rules.